oracle/rwloadsim/docs/WORKING.md

 having ten individual dedicated connections to the database?
 Ability to do this is another very important feature of rwloadsim.

-We are now using a slightly modified version of the last file above, runsimple2.rwl:
+We are now using a somewhat modified version of the last file above, runsimple2.rwl:
 ```
+$include:"rwltest.rwl"
+$include:"simpleinsert2.rwl"

 procedure someinserts()
   integer rr;
   for wait 0.5 stop 10 loop